 2. Automatically Download updates, but let me choose when to install them.

-3. Notify me but don’t automatically download or install them.
+3. Notify me, but don’t automatically download or install them.

 4. Turn off Automatic Updates.

 To fix this problem, it’s as simple as running the Disk Defragmenter Utility that comes with Windows.
 To run Disk Defragmenter, go to Start>All Programs>Accessories>System Tools>Disk Defragmenter.
-Once the program opens up, click the button that says Defragmenting and let it go on its own to start the defragment process.
+Once the program opens up, click the Defragmenting button and let it go on its own to start the defragment process.
 Because defragmenting your hard drive uses all your system resources, it’s best to do this only when you need

 4. Delete Junk Files